 Above.
 A nice wee Opening At Corriecravie

 The dates of the formation, or of the first mention, of clubs which merit highlighting.
 The earliest club was the Bow of Fife Golfing Club.
 Until now, this had only been known by name because it is mentioned on the “Pitcairn Bowl”, an early Spode Bowl awarded as a trophy in 1814, and which came to prominence in 1994 when it fetched £16,100 at auction.
-The earliest mention we have found was in 1813, and we know that it was still going in 1824.
-Close behind this came Tweedside Golfing Society, founded in 1820, but it was not only its age which surprised us, but more its location, as it held its meetings on a course beside the River Tweed in Kelso.
+The earliest mention I have found was in 1813, and I know that it was still going in 1824.
+Close behind this came Tweedside Golfing Society, founded in 1820, but it was not only its age which surprised me, but more its location, as it held its meetings on a course beside the River Tweed in Kelso.
 Prior to this, all the major golfing centres were on links land, round the coast.
 To find an inland course in the Borders, far from the traditional golfing country was indeed remarkable.
 Another unusual one was the Leith Albyn Golf Club, which in 1825 was described as a “juvenile institution.”
-Apart from a few records of meetings, nothing more about the club has been found so we cannot be sure exactly what a juvenile institution was.
+Apart from a few records of meetings, nothing more about the club has been found so i cannot be sure exactly what a juvenile institution was.
 Next was the Earlsferry Abbey Golfing Society, formed in 1830 and the likely antecedent of the Elie and Earlsferry Golf Club, formed in 1832.
 Then comes perhaps the most interesting of all, the Hercules Club in Fife.
 Formed in 1837, but more likely earlier, it was a multi-activity club which included a prominent golf section.
 Originally a “gymnastic club”, it held athletic meetings which included both track and field events and shooting competitions which attracted large numbers of spectator.
 It also held twice-yearly golfing meetings at Dunbarnie Links for two silver medals - in time this changed to thrice-yearly meetings, two at Dunbarnie and the third at Earlsferry.
 Several of the members were also members of the R & A and the club remained active until at least 1870, and it is thought that many of its golfing members joined the Golf House Club at Elie when it was formed.
 The Delvine House Golf Society was founded in 1842 by its owner, Sir John Muir Mackenzie, and met at first annually, then biannually, to compete for the medal presented by Sir John.
 The day finished with a sumptuous dinner in Delvine House, and since the majority of its members were members of the Royal Perth Golfing Society, it might well be that this was as much a social club as a golfing one, albeit the competition was keenly contested.
 Another unusual club was the Caledonian Union Golf Club, established in 1848 to enable the best amateur golfers of Carnoustie, Montrose, Perth and St Andrews to compete regularly on the club’s course at Carnoustie.
 The activities were facilitated by the good railway and ferry connections linking the four centres, but after the early enthusiasm, attendances began to fall, and there was talk of winding up the club in 1879, but it was agreed to carry on.
-However, the Tay Bridge disaster later in the year could well have been the final straw, as there are no further references to it after then We are not sure why the Thorntree Golf Club at Prestonpans does not appear in any of the lists of oldest clubs, as it was established in 1856, appears in The Golf Book of East Lothian, and although it lost its course in 1904, it continued in being, playing firstly over Port Seton and Cockenzie, and today, over Royal Musselburgh.
-Our final club is a “sleeper” in that the official history of the Leslie Golf Club states that the first reference to golf in the town was in 1897.
-We have extracts from 1864 and 1865 on the formation and activities of an earlier Leslie Golf Club.
-We have passed these to the club for their information.
+However, the Tay Bridge disaster later in the year could well have been the final straw, as there are no further references to it after then I am not sure why the Thorntree Golf Club at Prestonpans does not appear in any of the lists of oldest clubs, as it was established in 1856, appears in The Golf Book of East Lothian, and although it lost its course in 1904, it continued in being, playing firstly over Port Seton and Cockenzie, and today, over Royal Musselburgh.
+My final club is a “sleeper” in that the official history of the Leslie Golf Club states that the first reference to golf in the town was in 1897.
+I have extracts from 1864 and 1865 on the formation and activities of an earlier Leslie Golf Club.
+I have passed these to the club for their information, but recieved no response.

 TOURISM and COMMUNITY INVOLVEMENT

 The explosion in the number of new clubs in the late 19th and early 20th Centuries, has been long recognised, the popularity of the game itself being given as the main reason for this.
 But another powerful driving force, rarely mentioned, was tourism.
 In reading the reports concerning the wish to form a club, time and time again one of the justifications quoted by the civic leaders was the financial benefits a club would bring to the community or area by attracting visitors.
 And to attract these visitors suitable facilities had to be available to keep them amused, eg “The feuars of Denholm did a wise thing on Monday evening when they resolved to give financial support to the village golf club.
-The Denholm people have long been anxious to draw summer visitors to their place, and there are few districts of a more attractive or historic character, and nowadays one of the best attractions is a good golf course” (HNBC 2.4.1909) In the late 19th century rural Scotland, away from the central industrial belt, the only revenue–raising activity, apart from agriculture, came from visitors with their spending power in the communities.
+The Denholm people have long been anxious to draw summer visitors to their place, and there are few districts of a more attractive or historic character, and nowadays one of the best attractions is a good golf course” (Hawick News 2.4.1909) In the late 19th century rural Scotland, away from the central industrial belt, the only revenue–raising activity, apart from agriculture, came from visitors with their spending power in the communities.
 Having laid out their course, several local councils, to further attract custom, sponsored tournaments specifically for visitors, as did those at Carnoustie, Crail, Grantown on Spey and Newtonmore.
 But finance was not the exclusive reason.
 In small, isolated communities, the golf club often became the centre of social activities with regular bazaars, concerts, dances, and whist drives.
 Matches were arranged with neighbouring clubs, so strengthening local ties.
 But the benefits were not always so positive.
 “At a late meeting of the School Board at Campbeltown the Officer reported: I wish to draw your attention to the fact that a number of boys are playing truant for the purpose of attending the golf links as caddies, and I would like if it was possible for the Board to take such steps as they may see fit to warn golfers not to employ boys of such age.
 “The Chairman stated that a woman came to him regarding her boy, who she said, was earning 1s 6d at carrying clubs, and she asked how much would likely be the fine if she would be called before the Board for the boy not attending school, He had informed the woman that the boy must be sent to school.
 The Chairman then suggested to the Board that it should be indicated to the secretary of the Golf Club that they ought not to employ boys as caddies who were under the age of fourteen, or who had not passed the requisite standard.
 The Rev. Mr MacQueen said that there was very serious injury being done by the boys being employed as caddies.
 They were also under evil influences in many ways.
 It was then unanimously agreed that the clerk should communicate with the Machrihanish Golf Club, in order that the practice of employing boys under fourteen years age, or who may not have passed the Fifth Standard, may be discontinued.”
-(OT 6.1893)
+(Oban Times 6.1893)

 It was not only the civic leaders who recognised the opportunity a golf course could bring; in many instances, particularly in very remote and under-populated areas, it was hoteliers who led the way.
 In seeking to boost their own businesses, they were also serving the community because, in the majority of cases, having laid out the course it was then opened up for a local club to be formed.
 The number and geographical spread of courses attached to hotels, listed in Annex 3, illustrates this point vividly.
 But how were the visitors to get to these remote locations?